Print Friendly

 Injury on Duty and Workers’ Compensation

-Article 16 of the Provincial Collective Agreement and Article 34 of the Labrador West Collective Agreement provide for special leave in the event that a member is injured in the performance of his/her duties.
+Article 16 of the Provincial Collective Agreement and Article 34 of the Labrador West Collective Agreement provide for special leave in the event that a member is injured in the performance of their duties.
 The parties to the Collective Agreements have agreed that the procedure for the processing of member claims for such Injury on Duty shall be in accordance with the legislative provisions outlined in the Workplace Health, Safety and Compensation Act (the Act).
 This procedure has been accepted by the NLTA Provincial Executive.
 Members should ensure they are familiar with and follow this process in the event that they lose time for a work-related injury.

 When is an Injury Work Related?